jeadamek/SPA-universe/README.md

 ## ✏️ About

-This is a project developed on Stage 6 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
-To access the entire course's projects [click on this link](https://github.com/jeadamek/explorer-rocketseat).
+This project was developed on Stage 6 in the Explorer course at [Rocketseat School](https://www.rocketseat.com.br/).
+To access the entire course assignments click [this link](https://github.com/jeadamek/explorer-rocketseat).

 The project's main goal was to build a SPA (Single Page Application).
 Instead of reloading the entire page or redirecting the user to a new page, the main content is the only element that is updated asynchronously, keeping the entire page structure static.